 Ease of use

 We’re firm believers that adding appliances to your kitchen should make your job easier, not harder.
-Smoothie blenders should be easy to set up and use; struggling every time you want to make a smoothie takes the pleasure out of mixing up your favorite flavors.
-To prevent smoothie making from feeling like a chore, make sure you get an appliance that’s easy to set up and take apart for more convenient cleaning.
+Smoothie blenders should be easy to set up and use; struggling every time you want to make a smoothie takes the pleasure out of blending your favorite ingredients.
+To prevent smoothie making from feeling like a chore, ensure you get an appliance that’s easy to set up and take apart for more convenient cleaning.

 The wattage of a blender for smoothies is the top indicator of how powerful of an appliance it is.
 To blend ice, nuts and frozen fruits, we recommend a 1,000-watt blender at the very least.
 Using a low-power blender to blitz frozen items can damage the blades, cause the motor mechanism to get stuck and even result in overheating.

-If you mostly blend finely chopped pieces of frozen fruit, fresh fruit or cooked vegetables, something a little less powerful will do.
-We don’t recommend anything under 700 watts when it comes to large-capacity countertop blenders, regardless of what you’re making.
+If you mainly blend finely chopped pieces of frozen fruit, fresh fruit or cooked vegetables, something a little less powerful will do.
+We don’t recommend anything under 700 watts for large-capacity countertop blenders, regardless of what you’re making.

 While this might be more of a frustration than a dealbreaker, ensuring that the power cord is long enough to reach the power outlet is pretty important.
 You can, of course, use an extension cord if needed, but any kitchen professional will tell you that doing so can be pretty hazardous.